Charleston Pedestrian Injury Attorney

 Fault is an important factor in pedestrian accidents.
 In West Virginia, you cannot recover compensation from the insurance company of the driver if you were 50 percent or more at fault.
 Drivers often try to avoid responsibility by saying that you darted into traffic, crossed against a traffic control device or jaywalked.

-In reality, drivers in West Virginia have an obligation to watch out for pedestrians not only in crosswalks but also in other areas.
+Drivers in West Virginia must watch out for pedestrians not only in crosswalks but also in other areas.
 Here are examples of times when the driver may be negligent:

 - When the accident occurs in a crosswalk